Laser Synchronisation Over One Hundred Kilometers With Stability at Picosecond Scale: The Idrogen system

+Particular attention has been paid to provide high-stability performance by upgrading some components compared to the original implementation.
 A critical feature of the design is an ultra–low–noise clock tree, built around the Texas Instruments LMK04828 jitter cleaner, which offers an outstanding root-mean-square jitter of 91 fs (integrated over 100 Hz to 20 MHz).
 The LMK04828 features an integrated VCO operating near 3 GHz and provides JESD204B-compliant clocking capabilities.
 Additionally, up to seven SYSREF signals are available to support high-precision acquisition synchronization for daughter cards or subsystems.

 The LMK04828 is phase and frequency locked by a 100~MHz ultra–low-phase-noise oscillator (RAKON 1490U), featuring a phase noise of –116~dBc/Hz at 10~Hz offset — a specification we have carefully verified experimentally.
 The clock cleaner further accepts two external clock inputs, covering a frequency range from 10 MHz to 500 MHz, with a tunable loop bandwidth between 1 kHz and 100 kHz.
 This flexibility enables \idro\ to operate as a Grandmaster (GM) with exceptionally low additive phase noise when locked to an external reference.